 Is 4 a Square Number?
 Exploring Perfect Squares and Their Properties

 Is 4 a square number?
-The answer is a resounding yes!
+That said, the answer is a resounding yes!
 But understanding why requires delving into the fascinating world of perfect squares, their properties, and their importance in mathematics.
 This article will not only confirm that 4 is indeed a square number but will also explore the broader concept of square numbers, providing a comprehensive understanding for both beginners and those seeking a deeper dive into the subject.
 We'll cover definitions, examples, properties, and even touch upon the applications of square numbers in various fields.

 Understanding Square Numbers: A Definition

 The mathematical representation of a square number is n², where 'n' represents any whole number (0, 1, 2, 3, and so on).
-Therefore, 4 is a square number because it can be expressed as 2² (2 x 2 = 4).
+So, 4 is a square number because it can be expressed as 2² (2 x 2 = 4).
 This simple equation confirms our initial answer.

 Examples of Square Numbers